Bgstatic/Java-Assignments/README.md

     - A program to print the letters W, X, Y and Z using the character of ‘*’ with the given size.
 The user will decide the given size.
   * Assignment-4
     - A small String Analyzer Program with a menu.
 The menu is like\
         Welcome to our String Analyzer Program.
         1. Count number of chars
         2. Print the words in a sentence
         3. Delete substring
         4. Replace substring
         5. Sort characters
-       6. Hash code of a string
+        6. Hash code of a string \
-  * Assignment-5
-    -
+        Please enter your menu choice.